equivalent/dude_policy/README.md

 #### Naming policy methods

-Your policy objects are just simple Ruby objects so nothing is restrict you from naming your methods in in anything you want.
+Your policy objects are just simple Ruby objects so there is no restriction to name your methods in in anything you want.

 From experience I highly advise you to name the policy methods as `able_to_` + `action` + `resource_name`